Telford couple in the dock in Wolverhampton attempted murder trial given opposite verdicts by jury

 Beckles, aged 45, and Evans, 42, of Wavertree Close, Telford, were in the dock together when the jury at Wolverhampton Crown Court found him guilty of attempted murder and possessing a shotgun with intent to endanger life and cleared her of assisting an offender.

 That night he and Cleo Johnson drove back to Telford.
 Beckles woke her in the early hours and told her to give Johnson a lift back to Birmingham.
-She refused at first but reluctantly agreed not realising the journey was also part of Beckles plan to get away with the crime by swapping cars involved in the shooting.
+She refused at first but reluctantly agreed, not realising the journey was also part of Beckles's plan to get away with the crime by swapping cars involved in the shooting.

-Evans was subsequently arrested and charged with assisting an offender which could have seen her serving up to ten years in prison.ough A trial last year was abandoned due to overrunning into jurors pre-booked holidays.
-However, the jury at Wolverhampton Crown Court believed her innocence and that of another driver hoodwinked into the violent caper.
+Evans was subsequently arrested and charged with assisting an offender which could have seen her serving up to ten years in prison.
+A trial last year was abandoned due to overrunning into jurors' pre-booked holidays.
+However, the jury at Wolverhampton Crown Court cleared her and another driver hoodwinked into the violent caper.

-Michael Soledolu, aged 34, of Walmead Croft, Birmingham.
-His evidence that he unwittingly helped the gunmen secured guilty verdicts for his co-defendants eading to him being cleared of all charges.
+Michael Soledolu, aged 34, of Walmead Croft, Birmingham gave evidence that he unwittingly helped the gunmen, which helped secure guilty verdicts for his co-defendants and clear him of all charges.